datasulis/air-quality-report/README.md

 * [Weather data](https://data.bathhacked.org/Historic-Data/weather/3jiu-nb4x) from a local amateur weather station
 * Historical [air quality data from the AURN network](http://uk-air.defra.gov.uk/networks/site-info?uka_id=UKA00306), specifically London Road

-## The Application
+## Application Overview

 The scripts are based on [R](http://www.r-project.org/) and use [the OpenAir package](http://www.openair-project.org/) for data analysis.
-[Knitr](http://yihui.name/knitr/) is used for generating dynamic reports as HTML.
-The reports are then published to github pages in this project.

 All development was done in [RStudio](http://www.rstudio.com/).

+[Knitr](http://yihui.name/knitr/) is used for generating dynamic reports as static HTML.
+These documents are then published to github pages hosted in this project.

-## Generating the Report
+## Generating a Report

 The initial London Road report can be generated entirely from the openair package which supports importing data directly from the DEFRA AURN data archive: